ayush12gupta/AGFM/README copy.md

-# Glacier Flow Analysis using SAR Data
+# Automated Glacier Flow Monitoring using SAR Data

-This repo contains the code for fully automated SAR based Offset tracking which can be used in various applicaitons we have some demos showing Offset tracking for glacier velocity estimation.
-For feature tracking we have used [autoRIFT](https://github.com/nasa-jpl/autoRIFT.git) and for co-registration of SAR Images we have used [ISCE](https://github.com/isce-framework/isce2), we have provided instuctions on how to [install ISCE](docs/ISCE Installation.pdf).
+This repo contains the code for fully automated SAR based glacier monitoring pipeline which generates a 12 days seperated time-series velocity maps.

-We support processing a batch of SAR Image for velocity estimation as well.
+## Introduction

+To comprehend glacier dynamics for a region, a time-series study of glacier change is essential.
+However, generation of a large time series data often requires a substantial amount of computation and time.
+To address these limitations, we developed an efficient pipeline for processing of such large time-series Sentinel-1 imagery, generating extensive time series data for 3D glacier flow velocities.

+For feature tracking we developed a robut offset tracking module, built on top of [autoRIFT](https://github.com/nasa-jpl/autoRIFT.git).
+It has been modified for performing offset tracking based on NCC stacking, using the time-series of coregistered SAR imagery.
+For co-registration of SAR Images we have used stack processing mode of [ISCE](https://github.com/isce-framework/isce2), please go through the instructions on how to [install ISCE](https://github.com/isce-framework/isce2/blob/main/README.md).

 ### **Running Single Image Pair velocity estimation**
 The overall pipeline of single task processing is shown in figure below.